 Oahu vs Maui: Hiking

 When we moved to Oahu, I was surprised to find that it has fantastic hiking options all over the island.
 You can take a quick hike up Diamond Head, do one of the many pillbox hikes all over the island, Seven Falls hike, Ka’au crater hike, and so many more.
 You can hike to waterfalls, jump in swimming ponds, and hike up the most awe-inspiring ridges.
 Hiking on Oahu is without a doubt, magnificent.
+Check out 11 great hikes on Oahu.

 Maui also has some great hikes, but they fall short when compared to Oahu.
 There are fewer waterfall hikes (though this Pipiwai trail hike is a must) and if you’re staying on the leeward side of the island (like most visitors) you’ll be hiking up fairly dry trails in the heat.
+These are our 3 favorite easy hikes on Maui.

 If hiking is going to play a big part in your vacation, a trip to Oahu is a better option.